 Pick a small value of the damping current (0.1 A < I < 0.3 A) and determine the damping constant.
 To do this first measure the period several times.
-Then start the pendulum from its furthest rotation point and measure φ after each period.
-If you have difficulty taking the φ measurements, you may need to try again.
+Then start the pendulum from its furthest rotation point and measure θ{max} after each period.
+If you have difficulty taking the θ{max} measurements, you may need to try again.
+If using video capture, you can just take one long video at a given damping current, and collect all of the needed information from that video.

-Plot φ versus time.
-Your plot should follow an exponential envelope.
+Plot φ{max} versus time.
+Your plot should look like a decreasing exponential.
 Fit your data to find a value for the damping constant, β .